go-2-production/GoKatas/CONTRIBUTING.md

 Thank you for your interest in contributing to [Repository Name].
 We appreciate your time and effort in making this project better.

 Happy contributing!

----

-Remember to replace the placeholder values (e.g., [Repository Name], [link-to-issues]) with the relevant information specific to your repository.